HackYourFutureBelgium/home/curriculum/agile-development/README.md

   - 🥚 You can work together to create a simple wireframe with pencil+paper and a basic drawing app like Excalidraw
   - 🐣 You can work together to write a development strategy for _must-have_ user stories.
   - 🐣 You can work together to convert a development strategy into issues on a project board organized with labels and milestones.
-- **Development**: Once the project board is set up you can work with your group to develop the website:
+- **Developing**: Once the project board is set up you can work with your group to develop the website:
   - 🥚 You can claim a task and manage your progress using the project board columns.
   - 🥚 Your group can use issues to discuss and agree on project changes once development has begun.
   - 🥚 You can use the `help-wanted` label to ask for help, and to find issues that need your help.